I'm Richard Dixon and I have over 20 years of experience in meteorological research, catastrophe (cat) model building and model evaluation.

 Have you ever been asked any of the these questions by your cat modelling peers, underwriters or C-suite members of your company?

-How might we go about building our own view of risk of catastrophe models?
+How might we go about building our own view of risk of catastrophe models in a changing climate?

 How can we understand why these two models are so different in this territory?

-How much do we really know about the sort of events that are in tail of the EP curve?
+How much do we really know about the sort of events that occur every 100 years?